Fedihosting-Foundation-Forks/fep/fep/0f2a/fep-0f2a.md

 * the Announcement activity which a source server propagates to inform followers of said Actor object update

 Our proposal clarifies semantics and behavior of the earlier [FEP-7628][FEP-7628] on which it strictly relies.
-It also proposes a simple, additive approach to use the above to express "deactivated" Actors.
+It also proposes a simple, additive approach to use the above to express "deactivated" Actors by tombstoning their Actor objects (already afforded by the Activity Streams vocabulary).
 It also accomodates migrations to new forms of Actor object, such as "Nomadic"-style Portable Actors as described in [FEP-ef61: Portable Objects][FEP-ef61] and "Independently-hosted" Actor objects as described in [FEP-7952][FEP-7952], both for conforming and non-conforming consumers.
 As such, fully implementing all optional features of this proposal would require implementing [FEP-521a: Representing actor's public keys][FEP-521a], which adds terms to the Actor object for publishing a verification method to verify assertions about the Actor independently of domain.